Why make games on Scratch?

 We hope you enjoyed this step-by-step tutorial to build a basic game in Scratch!
 Visit the Scratch community to showcase your project, or keep exploring what other cool games people are building.

-To keep practicing with other Scratch projects, check out more of our Scratch tutorials and coding video tutorials on our blog.
+To keep practicing with other Scratch projects, check out more of our Scratch tutorials and step-by-step coding video tutorials on our blog.

 Need help or want to learn more?

-For structured Scratch learning, Juni Learning offers project-based Scratch Courses for students 8-11 to get started with coding.
-Our Scratch curriculum prepares students with full mastery of the Scratch environment, and prepares them to advance into coding in more advanced, text-based languages like Python.
+Juni Learning offers project-based Scratch Coding Classes for kids 8-11 to get started with coding.
+Our Scratch curriculum prepares young programmers with full mastery of the Scratch environment, and prepares them to advance into coding in more advanced, text-based languages like Python.

 - Game Superstar (Scratch Level 1): introduces computer science fundamentals such and teaches students how to build and design their own Scratch games.

 - Game Master (Scratch Level 2): covers more complex concepts like nested loops, complex conditionals, cloning and more in preparation for learning more advanced coding languages.

 Read more about our online coding classes for kids, or contact our Juni Advisor Team by calling (650) 263-4306 or emailing firstname.lastname@example.org to learn which course is best for your student’s coding journey.
 You can also read more about how we use Scratch to teach coding.